1988 Formula One World Championship: Round 3 – Monaco

 Despite what many expected, the championship would hardly be considered boring with the McLaren onslaught peaking with the drivers fighting in several feuds.
-At Monaco, after Alain Prost set the fastest lap, Senna refused to accept that his teammate could be driving faster than he was, especially after Senna out qualified Prost by over a second.
+At Monaco, after Alain Prost set the fastest lap, Senna refused to accept that his teammate could be driving faster than he was, especially after Senna outqualified Prost by over a second.
 Senna pushed and after taking back the fastest lap, Ron Dennis got on the radio and told his drivers to effectively 'cool it' as Senna's lead was 50 seconds with only 12 laps remaining.
 Senna, his rhythm broken, then had a major lapse in concentration and hit the wall at Portier.
 What made Senna's mistake all the more astounding was that he had completely dominated the weekend, taking pole by 1.4 seconds from Prost (who was 1.2 seconds faster than Berger's 3rd placed Ferrari) and from the start of the race had simply run away and hid from the field.

 Prost, who had made the best start but was passed in quick succession by Senna and Berger when he couldn't engage second gear, spent 54 laps trying to find a way around the Ferrari as his teammate pulled away by almost a second per lap.
 The McLaren got alongside the Ferrari many times past the pits but simply ran out of room to pass before Sainte Dévote.
-Finally on lap 54 Prost got a good run out of the final turn and was able to out brake Berger going into Sainte Dévote.
+Finally, on lap 54, Prost got a good run out of the final turn and was able to out brake Berger going into Sainte Dévote.
 He then set about pulling away from the Ferrari while also trying to put some pressure on Senna.
 Thanks to Senna's crash, Berger picked up second place behind Prost with teammate Alboreto third.

 After Senna's crash, the McLaren team didn't see or hear from him until that night as he didn't return to the pits until the team was packing up after the race.
 As the Brazilian lived in Monaco, the general belief was that he went back to his home to contemplate losing a race he had totally dominated.